realamirhe/react-aptor/README.md

 ```

 **ref**
 For the connection phase, you need to define a **forwardRef** component.
-The `useAptor` hook needs forwarded-ref as the first argument, this is necessary to bind all your defined api to this ref.
+The `useAptor` hook needs forwarded-ref as the first argument, this is necessary to bind all your defined API to this ref.

 **configuration**
 As the configuration argument you need to pass defined **instantiate** (defined in the first step ☝️), **getAPI** (defined in the second step ☝️) and your custom params argument.
 The useAptor hook will return you a ref (`aptorRef`) which you can bind to your DOM node.

-> The `params` doesn't have any limitation, it can be any arbitrary type e.g. undefined, number, string or an object containing all of them.
+> The `params` doesn't have any limitation, it can be any arbitrary type e.g. undefined, number, string, or an object containing all of them.
 The params will be then passed to your instantiate and getAPI function, as you saw in the first and second steps.
-> Params is the best place to connect props to your low-level api it means ”No Need” for extra function generation 🥳
+> Params is the best place to connect props to your low-level API it means ”No Need” for extra function generation 🥳

 **deps**
-Is the same as Dependencies array default value is `[]` but you can override it as the third and lat argument of useAptor.
-It maybe needed in situation which you want to force re-instantiate by some prop change.
-It will use shallow comparison (as react do) for deps array and will call your `instantiate` & `getApI` in a row.
+Is the same as Dependencies array default value is `[]` but you can override it as the third and last argument of useAptor.
+It may be needed in a situation in which you want to force re-instantiate by some prop change.
+It will use shallow comparison (as react do) for dependency array and will call your `instantiate` & `getAPI` in a row.

 ### API usage